dezmanvee/dezmanvee/README.md

-# Hi👋, I am currently working on a fullstack application, Developer Blog Platform.
+# Hi👋, I am currently working on a fullstack application for developers, Developer News Aggregator Platform.

 ## About Me